Soil Ecology

 Soil Organisms

-Connections to Our Research
+Our Research

 Just as the outside temperature varies daily and seasonally, so does the temperature of the soil.
 A sudden rainstorm can drastically change soil moisture in a matter of minutes.
 Temperatures and moisture levels in the soil affect the activity of all soil organisms, thereby affecting the rate of soil decomposition.